 - Listen to and evaluate a range of music across historical periods, genres and styles

 - Create and compose, both individually and in collaboration with increasing control

-- Understand how music is created and communicated and become familiar with musical terms: pitch, duration, tempo, timbre, texture and structure
+- Understand how music is created and communicated and become familiar with musical terms: pitch, dynamics, duration, tempo, timbre, texture and structure